-A Capacitor is a basic storage device used to store electrical charges and release it as it is required by the circuit.
-In a simple form, it is made of two conductive plates (Electrodes) and an insulating medium (Dielectric) which separates the electrodes.
+A Capacitor is a basic storage device used to store electrical charges and release them as it is required by the circuit.
+In a simple form, it is made of two conductive plates (Electrodes) and an insulating medium (Dielectric) that separates the electrodes.

 Figure 1.
 Basic Single Layer